April 15, 2021

 We need to look at this closely to understand.

-Also, just like Plan G you will have to pay the Medicare Part B deductible when you first see a doctor in any calendar year.
+Also, just like Medicare supplement Plan G you will have to pay the Medicare Part B deductible when you first see a doctor as an outpatient in any calendar year.
 That’s approximately $200.

 If you go into an emergency room, there is up to a $50 copay that is waived if you end up staying as an inpatient in the hospital.